How and Why to Support a Culture of Patient Partnership Across the Care Spectrum

 - When patients/family members share information, reinforce this sharing by asking follow-up questions or voicing agreement.

 - At the end of the appointment, ask the patient/family to tell you in their own words what they understand their next steps should be, based on what you’ve discussed together during the visit.

 The value added when patients and families are fully engaged partners in their care is immeasurable, but it requires a supportive environment.
 By putting thoughtful effort into setting the stage and reinforcing engagement at every patient encounter, providers are not only fostering partnership at each visit, but they are helping to shape future interactions between patients/families and all of their care team.
 It is these small steps that will shift culture and make meaningful partnerships between patients, families, and providers the new normal in healthcare.

-Tara Bristol Rouse has been a patient/family advisor for the past 10 years.
-She currently serves as the Director of Patient and Family Partnerships for the Perinatal Quality Collaborative of North Carolina and as a patient/family partner for organizations such as the Institute for Healthcare Improvement, the Patient Centered Outcomes Research Institute, the American Board of Pediatrics and NICHQ.
+Tara Bristol Rouse is the Director of Patient and Family Partnerships for the Perinatal Quality Collaborative of North Carolina and as a patient/family partner for NICHQ.